ranyitz/rules-manager/README.md

 This command installs all configured rules and MCPs to their IDE-specific locations.

 After installation, open Cursor and ask it to do something.
 Your AI assistant will respond with pirate-themed coding advice.
+You can also ask it about the aicm library which uses https://gitmcp.io/ to give you advise based on the latest documentation.

 ## Security Note